 Knowledge management has been AHT's core competence for the last 20 years.
-The key learnings of the many AHT knowledge management projects have been summarized in a chapter of the book «Wissensmanagement beflügelt» from AKA-Verlag.(in German).
+The key learnings of the many AHT knowledge management projects have been summarized in a chapter by Pavel Kraus in the book «Wissensmanagement beflügelt» from AKA-Verlag.(in German).

 In November 2017 we have introduced the new 3 Sphere Model for Knowledge Management.
 It is equaly valid for Innovation Management, Knowledge Management, Design thinking and Agile Collaboration.
 This model is further developed as new techniques and tools appear.
 Latest additions are intrinsic learning and elements of beta codex.

 The model allows fast clarification of terms and identification of knowledge management issues.

 Furthermore, it shows where KM related techniques bring the greatest benefits.
 This accelerates the understanding when defining outcomes of a knowledge management project.

 Based on our «Context Tool» we develop concepts for «Knowledge Portals» creating a central place for exchange and intrinsic learning.

 Assessments of needs and options for knowledge management strategy based on KM success logic

 Innovative Intranet search, content curation and learning concepts